The Sandman: Dream Country: "Façade"

 This issue depicts the life of one of the neglected characters from the DC Universe, Element Girl (Urania Blackwell), the female counterpart to Metamorpho.
 Urania—now going by the nickname "Rainie"—has retired from her superhero career, and lives a meager existence, rarely leaving her flat due to her loathing of her "freakish" appearance.

 Rainie receives a phone call from Della, an old friend, inviting her to have dinner together.
 Rainie concocts a fake silicate face to wear so Della will not discover her "skin disease".
 As Della explains a problem she is having, Rainie's "face" hardens and falls into her food, revealing her disfigured real face.
 She runs away and returns to her apartment, where she wonders how she can kill herself despite being invulnerable.
 At this moment, Death, who was there to take away Rainie's neighbor who had slipped on a stepladder, comes in, explaining that the door was open and she had heard Rainie crying.
 She tells her how she can talk to the sun god, Ra, and beg for a merciful death.
 Rainie looks to the rising sun and is filled with joy, seeing it as a mask concealing a face that brings a heartfelt smile to her face as she solidifies and happily dies.

 As Rainie's body dissolves, Death answers her telephone and informs the caller, a former caseworker who had been Rainie's only confidante, that "she's gone away, I'm afraid."

+Adaptation

+The story arcs "Calliope" and "A Dream of a Thousand Cats" are adapted in the last two episodes of the first season of The Sandman, while the "A Midsummer Night's Dream" is adapted in the season 2 episode "More Devils Than Vast Hell Can Hold".